 Another generic term for soda water is Club Soda.
 However, this is actually a trademarked term.
 The original club soda was made by Cantrell & Cochrane of Dublin, Ireland in 1877.
 This product, as well, was promoted as a health promoting beverage, the specific claim being that it neutralized lactic acid in the blood.
 Cantrell & Cochrane still own the trademark.

-Seltzer, club soda, soda water, or just soda, are all used interchangeable in common usage.
+Seltzer, club soda, soda water, or just soda, are all used interchangeably in common usage.
 Originally, these carbonated waters came from natural mineral springs.
 However, naturally occurring water with large amounts of dissolved carbon dioxide is rare, so such soda waters were hard to come by in the old days.
 Attempts were made to use yeast fermentation to impregnate water with C02, but this was an unpredictable process.

 Another early artificial method for producing soda water was described in 1772 by Joseph Priestly of England.
 Priestly published a pamphlet called Directions for Impregnating Water with Fixed Air, which explained the process of dripping sulfuric acid onto chalk, which produced C02 which was captured in a bowl of agitated water.
 Priestly actually thought such carbonated water was a cure for scurvy, and so proposed the process to Captain James Cook to prevent scurvy during his second voyage to the South Seas.
-Priestley never really realized the commercial potential of his product, but others such as Anyos Jedlik of Hungary, who opened a large-scale carbonated water factory in the 1830's, did.
-Preistly went on to other scientific achivements, such as discovering oxygen.
+Priestley never really realized the commercial potential of his product, but others such as Anyos Jedlik of Hungary, who opened a large-scale carbonated water factory in the 1830’s, did.
+Priestly went on to other scientific achievements, such as discovering oxygen.
 He was a controversial figure in London due to his religious activism.
-His soda water making apparatus influence many to come.
+His soda water making apparatus influenced many to come.